User's Guide: Alert Management

 1.0 Introduction

-Welcome to the Fortanix Data Security Manager (DSM) Alert Management User Guide.
-This document provides an overview of the Alert Management feature in Fortanix DSM, allowing you to set up alerts for key expirations and other important events.
+This article provides an overview of the Fortanix-Data-Security-Manager (DSM) Alert Management feature, allowing you to set up alerts for key expirations and other important events.
 You can integrate these alerts with Security Information and Event Management (SIEM) tools, such as Splunk and Syslog.

 For detailed information on how to integrate Splunk and Syslog, refer to the System Administration - Log Management.